kangcshin/Histogram-Filter/README.md

-Optimized verson of Histogram Filter in C++
+Optimized version of Histogram Filter in C++